huggingface/blog/digital-green-llm-judge.md

 Statements : {statements}
 ```

 The context variable above is the input chunks given for generating the answers while statements are the atomic factual statements generated by another LLM call.

 This was a very important step as it enables evaluation at scale which is important when dealing with large numbers of documents and queries.
-The LLM-as-a-judge at core leads to metrics that act as a compass navigating the various options available for AI pipeline.
+The LLM-as-a-judge at core leads to metrics that act as a compass navigating the various options available for our AI pipeline.

 ### Results: benchmarking LLMs for RAG